US stocks drift as Wall Street waits to hear what US-China trade talks will bear

 NEW YORK — (AP) — U.S. stocks are drifting just below their all-time high on Tuesday as the wait continues to hear what will come of trade talks underway between the United States and China.

-The S&P 500 was 0.2% higher in midday trading as talks between the world's two largest economies carried into a second day.
-The Dow Jones Industrial Average was up 25 points, or 0.1%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 0.2% higher.
+The S&P 500 was 0.3% higher in afternoon trading as talks between the world's two largest economies carried into a second day.
+The Dow Jones Industrial Average was up 58 points, or 0.1%, as of 12:23 p.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

 Stocks have roared higher since dropping roughly 20% below their record two months ago, when President Donald Trump shocked financial markets with his announcement of stiff, wide-ranging tariffs.
 Much of the rally was due to hopes that Trump would lower his tariffs after reaching trade deals with countries around the world, and the S&P 500 is back within 2% of its all-time high, which was set in February.